-Perhaps the most famous Cornish food is, you guessed it, the iconic Cornish Pasty.
+Perhaps the most famous Cornish food is, you guessed it, the iconic and delicious Cornish Pasty.

 Always a Cornish staple, the humble pasty is now more in demand than ever before.
 With a growing number of retail outlets nationally specialising in providing pasties, and increasing overseas demand, the Cornish Pasty is definitely well and truly on the international map.
 Roughly 120 million Cornish pasties are made, and eaten, every year.

-To qualify as a genuine the pasty must :-
+To qualify as a genuinely Cornish the pasty must :-

 - be “D” shape with crimping on the side, not on top

 - contain mince or chunks of beef with swede, potato and onion

 - be encased in golden pastry, which has not split